 Well, that’s your choice, my hypothetical buddy!
 A couple factors to consider, though …

-Some exams are given at 8:30 am and some are given at 12:30 pm.
+Some exams are given at 8:30 am and some are given in the afternoon.
 For many of us, the shock of recent consciousness makes doing anything — much less strenuous logical questions — quite difficult at 8:30 am.
-For those, a 12:30 pm test might be preferable.
+For those, an afternoon or evening test might be preferable.

 Some exams are disclosed, and others are not.
 On disclosed tests, you’ll get your score, a copy of the test, the answers you selected, and a few other things.
 On tests that aren’t disclosed, you just get your score back.
 This isn’t a big deal for most test takers, but test takers who have to retake the exam sometimes find having a copy of the test and their answers helpful in guiding their study process.